 Dr. Piotr Oglaza, Medical Officer of Health for Hastings Prince Edward, has ordered that all short-term accommodations are closed effective 12:01 am on March 30, 2021, including all bookings made prior to March 30, 2021.
 Read the full Section 22 Order from Hasting Prince Edward Public Health.

 An exception will be made for individuals who are travelling to or within the Hastings Prince Edward health region for essential reasons and are in need of housing i.e. health-care staff, medical appointments, and emergencies.

 If you are asked to house emergency guests/essential workers or if your STA is currently owner-occupied, please contact the County’s STA department via email.
 Let them know in advance to avoid unnecessary enforcement calls.

-County by-law officers will enforce the restrictions during the provincewide shutdown, which will take place December 26-January 23.
+County by-law officers will enforce the Section 22 Order.
 If you believe a short-term accommodation rental is operating in contravention of the restrictions, please call 613.476.2148 extension 2050.

 The municipality has introduced regulations for short-term accommodations that aim to: